 Find Your Niche

 Almost everyone on Twitch is sitting at their desk playing a game.
 You have to ask yourself what makes you unique.
-What can value your provide to your viewers that they can’t get anywhere else.
+What value can you provide to your viewers that they can’t get anywhere else?

 You should always be spending time exploring and trying new things.
 If you can find a way to incorporate new and original ideas into your stream, you can stand out from the crowd.
 Look for new topics, games, or interests.
 Try to embrace your uniqueness and find your niche.